-This course covers some of the topics of particular interest to the thermal engineer but not covered in other courses such as mass transfer, boiling and condensation, as well as two phase flows and heat transfer.
-Applications include numerical modeling, computer exercises and lab experiments.
+This course covers some of the topics of particular interest to the thermal engineer but not covered in other courses.
+The main focus of the course is combustion and multiphase flows.
+A number of practical applications are included and these range from analytical direct application to numerical modeling and computational exercises.